896ma/Black-Jack-Game/README.md

 # JS-App
-A javascript, Html and css BlackJack Game that allows users to  select random
+A javascript, Html and css BlackJack Game that allows users to  select two random